acbsp/bonafide.guru/en/contents.rst

 provided by the Narayana Maharaja camp themselves, |SP| does not say anything of the sort.
-Whilst reading the relevant portion of the conversation below, please pay special attention to whom the word "them" in the above sentence refers to; what was the "matter" on which Srila Prabhupada wanted Narayana Maharaja to give instruction; and "when" this instruction was meant to be given:
+Whilst reading the relevant portion of the conversation below, please pay special attention to whom the word "them" in the above sentence refers to; what was the "matter" on which |SP|
+wanted Narayana Maharaja to give instruction; and "when" this instruction was meant to be given:

 **|SP|**: Are any of my god-brothers in Vrindavana now?